MinecraftForge/Documentation/docs/items/items.md

 This method returns a hex representation of a color in an integer.

 Tint indexes are specified for faces of an element in item's model JSON file.
 When a face with a tint index is being drawn, its tint index is passed to the method.
 A face without a tint index won't be colored.
+Layer indexes are used as tint indexes for items, models of which inherit `builtin/generted` model.

 ### Registering an Item Color Handler